MizaGBF/RPGMTL/readme.md

 ```
 And the `translate_string` function if you want to go further.
 See the Github repository linked above for more informations on deep translator..

+### Test Server
+Found in the the `test_server` folder are a few files to test the strings directly in game.
+Do note that it has only be tested in a few RPG Maker MZ games.
+To use:
+1. Copy the content of `test_server` to the game folder.
+2. Copy your `strings.json` to the game folder.
+3. Start a local web server.
+A way to do it is, with Python, is using the command `python -m http.server`.
+On Windows, you can double click `start_server.bat`.
+4. Open any Chromium-type Browser and go to `http://localhost:8000/server.html`.

+The strings will cycle one by one.
+You can use CTRL to skip ahead.
+You can also open the Dev tools (using F12), go to the Console tab and change the value of `test_count` to change the next line.
+Example, `test_count = 0;` will reset to the beginning.